hathibelagal-dev/instantpolyglot/docs/eng/Sanskrit.md

 (karmaṇyevādhikāraste mā phaleṣu kadācana |
 mā karmaphalaheturbhūrmā te saṅgo'stvakarmaṇi ||)

-"You have the right to work only, but never to its fruits.
-Let not the fruits of action be your motive, nor let your attachment be to inaction."
+“You have the right to work only, but never to its fruits.
+Let not the fruits of action be your motive, nor let your attachment be to inaction.”
 (Bhagavad Gita 2.47)

 ### Kāvya